sheory/smart-room/readme.md

 docker-compose exec fastapi_app pytest
 ```

-## 🢚 CI/CD with GitHub Actions
+## 🢚 CI with GitHub Actions

-This project is integrated with **GitHub Actions** for continuous integration and deployment.
+This project is integrated with **GitHub Actions** for continuous integration.
 The pipeline executes the following steps:

 - Installs dependencies.
 - Runs unit tests with 95% coverage.